 - Find ways to create connections with colleagues and show a willingness to participate in their activities

-Communication is key to the success of any business, pre and post covid.
-Employee productivity increases by 20 to 25% in organisations where employees are connected.
+Good communication is the key to any successful business, employee productivity increases by 20 to 25% in organisations where employees are connected.

-Don’t forget that your managers will also need some extra support, as they won’t have been through this before either.
-Extra training might be needed, or some coaching sessions.
+In order to help your managers, you may need to provide them with some extra support, or training.
 But don’t blindside them with training, as they may feel you are undermining them.
 Instead, explain there is an opportunity for increased learning, and that you will be attending some sessions too.